What Can a Simple Pump™ Do?

 The 1/16″ weep hole, drilled in the top drop pipe, allows the water in the pump head to drain below the frost line.
 For the weep hole to function, air must be let into the pump head.
-The CV-1 (check valve with gauge) can be removed or loosened to allow make-up air into the pump head.
+The CV-1 (check valve with gauge) has a small port that is opened to all air in.
 Or a regular hose Y adaptor can be used with the check valve on one branch and the other branch letting air in after pumping.

 For hard freeze areas – where it can freeze more than four feet down – you will require a custom weep hole to be drilled in your top drop pipe.
 This will be done at no additional cost.

 Or you can install with our pitless adaptor and join the existing underground line.
 For an existing well, this involves digging down beside the well casing to below your current pitless.
 Professional installation is required for the pitless installation, adding cost.

 Most people go the above-ground route for their backup pump.